Become a qualified carpenter and builder with the NZ Army and enjoy unrivalled training, adventure and travel.

 Career progression and training

 As your career progresses, you can move into the Army Works career path and later into a project manager's role.
-This is an important job, as you assist in the management of the Army's building assets, and it also offers the widest range of job locations.
+This is an important job, as you assist in the management of the Defence Force building assets, and it also offers the widest range of job locations.

 Upon successful enlistment into the Army you will be posted to Waiouru Army base.
 Here you will do 16 weeks of basic military training to find out if you have what it takes to be in the Army, and learn various subjects including: